Yoga for Ankylosing Spondylitis

 -help improve management of symptoms as above

--maximize efficient breathing patterns (which can help move better)
+-maximize efficient breathing patterns (which can help us move better and improve energy and sleep)

 -improve self management of pain